ceciliabinck/Binck-Explores-Project/README.md

 Whenever it is feasible, prefer to automate your tests, and if you've done so, provide a brief explanation of your approach, link to the test file(s) and explain how to run them.
 For any scenarios that have not been automated, test the user stories manually and provide as much detail as is relevant.
 A particularly useful form for describing your testing process is via scenarios, such as:

+### Features

+#### Navbar
+#### Modal in Gallery

+#### Map
+#### Emailjs
+ * Created a free account on Emailjs website and connected my personal account to the service
+ * Created a new template and send a test email from the email service website and recived a test email
+ * Connected Contact HTML page to EmailJS using the software development kit that they provided and refreshed page and recived a test email
+ * Added in parameters into the template and send a test email from the email service website
+ * Added to the form tag onsubmit="return sendMail(this);".
+To invoke the function to send the email and added the correct script
+ * Created sendEmail.js and checked if the page is calling the file correct, did this by console.log("Hello"). saw Hello in the console in the DevTools
+ * Used the function from the rosie resume project and it gave an error in the console in the DevTools
+ * The names of the values were not the same as the parameters I put in my templete.
+So when I Changed this and filled in the contact from and clicked on send I was able to send an email and I receive the email.

 ### Contact form:
 * Went to the Contact page.
 * Tried to send the form without filling in any of the fields to see if an error would appear, it did.